 |Organiser||Streamline Marketing Group|

-The 2018 edition of the Summit is bringing together local and international stakeholders, providing a platform to assess the latest aviation safety procedures and future-proof regulatory frameworks.
-Attendees and participants include officials from regulatory authorities, airline and airport operators, aircraft manufacturers, pilot associations, safety organizations and air traffic control service providers.
+The Summit brings together local and international stakeholders and provides them with a platform to review and examine the implementation of cutting-edge aviation safety procedures and future-proof regulatory frameworks.
+Attendees and participants include officials from regulatory authorities, airline operators, airport operators, aircraft manufacturers, pilot associations, safety organizations and air traffic control service providers.

 Grosvenor Business Tower